-The Environmental Information Regulations Act 2004 (EIR) allows access to information about the environment e.g. water and air quality, and details of animal and plant life in Suffolk.
+The Environmental Information Regulations Act 2004 (EIR) allows access to information about the environment, including water, air quality and details of animal and plant life in Suffolk.

 Data protection provides access to information held by Suffolk County Council that constitutes personal information covered by the Data Protection Act.
 Find out how to contact the data protection team.

-1. Information about services provided by Suffolk County Council are available on this website.
+1. Information about services provided by Suffolk County Council is available on this website.

 2. Suffolk County Council is not responsible for every service in Suffolk.

-Many services are run by the 7 district and borough councils within Suffolk, including:
+The district and borough councils run many services within Suffolk, including:

 - bin or refuse collections and brown bins